NextKraftwerke/PyConfig/README.md

 The combination of the entry `timeout_s` and the method `timeout` above helps us avoid ambiguity for the users (it's clear they must provide a timeout value _in seconds_) while being able to work with a unit-agnostic type in our code (`timedelta`).

-Finally, the use of a global config object may seem dangerous (especially in python).
-However, `Config` and `ConfigSection` objects are always* immutable, so there's no global _state_ to worry about. (*: There are two ways in which the contents of the config can be mutated.
+Finally, the use of a global config object may seem dangerous (especially in python), but `Config` and `ConfigSection` objects are always* immutable, so there's no global _state_ to worry about.

+_*: There are two ways in which the contents of the config can be mutated.
 One is when loading with `fill_config` or `fill_config_from_path`.
 The other is with `test_utils.update_section`.
-You can quickly check that the loading functions are used only once and only at startup.
-Using the `test_utils` module in production code should be entirely forbidden in your project.)
+You can quickly find all usages of these functions in your repository.
+Loading functions are ideally used only once and only at startup.
+Using the `test_utils` module in production code should be entirely forbidden._

 ### Use the configuration in your code